-DO.
-Deploy acute palliative sedation when all of the following criteria are present: An acute life-threatening complication that cannot be treated causally or symptomatically; The complication leads to unbearable suffering.
-The child is expected to die within minutes/hours due to the complication.
-Anticipate if acute complications are expected during the palliative phase by: Dispussions the complication are expected during the palliative phase by: DO Discussing the possibility in advance with child, parents and/or loved ones; Creating a plan (available to all involved) for acute sedation if needed.
+• Deploy acute palliative sedation when all of the following criteria are present: An acute life-threatening complication that cannot be treated causally or symptomatically; The complication leads to unbearable suffering; • The child is expected to die within minutes/hours due to the complication.
+Anticipate if acute complications are expected during the palliative phase by: DO Discussing the possibility in advance with child, parents and/or loved ones; Creating a plan (available to all involved) for acute sedation if needed.